abluu/BallCollector-UnityML/README.md

 # BallCollector-UnityML
-This is a sample project to show machine learning in unity
+This is a sample project to test ML-agents.

+**Description**

+Agent should collect the balls with out touching borders of the play area.

+**To Start**

+Open the Ballcollector Scene in Unity 2019.4.and just press the play button.